Anti-corruption campaign under Xi Jinping: Analysis of effects

+Luxury sales have been affected by the campaign.
+During the seven months after December 2013, luxury jewelry imports fell by 55 percent.
 In her 2023 book The Blind Eye (Danish: Det Blinde Øje), which examines the 2020 mink cull in Denmark, author Mathilde Walter Clark links the decline in global fur prices after 2013 directly to Xi's campaign, arguing that the arrest of several key customers, crackdowns on illegal zero-tariff smuggling to China via Hong Kong, and a more cautious approach by Chinese elites towards projecting wealth were pivotal to the decline.